Hultan/chessImager/readme.md

 | width  | integer | The width of the border, circle or cross (type=1, 2 or 4)        |
 | factor | float   | The size of the circle or cross (type=2, 3 or 4)                 |

-The factor 0.5 means that the circle or cross should be 50% och the width of the square.
+The factor 0.5 means that the circle or cross should be 50% of the width of the square.

 You can add a highlighted square by using the method `AddHighlight()` on the **context** object in the style that is specified in the currently used JSON file: